 What to Do When Your 5 Year Old Won’t Stay in Bed

-It’s never easy when your 5 year old won’t stay in bed or go to sleep alone at night.
-Check out 8 tips to turn this sleep regression around!
+It’s never easy when your 5 year old won’t stay in bed or sleep alone at night.
+Check out these 8 tips to help your child sleep well again!

-When nothing seems to stop these sleep issues, it’s tempting to cave into her demands, whether it’s to sleep in your room or stay up all night.
-And with these bad habits firmly ingrained, she may not outgrow them any time soon.
+When nothing seems to stop these sleep issues, it’s tempting to cave into his demands, whether it’s to sleep in your room or stay up all night.
+And with these habits firmly ingrained, he may not outgrow them any time soon.

 So, what do you do when your 5 year old won’t stay in bed?
-Let’s dive into a few practical ideas to turn things around:
+Let’s dive into 8 practical ideas to turn things around:

 1. Explain the plan

-Long before you tuck your child into bed, start talking about what you’re going to be doing at night—as early as during the day.
+Long before you tuck your child into bed, start talking about what you’re going to be doing at night.
 This is more practical than explaining that he needs to stay in bed in the thick of a power struggle when you’re both exhausted.

 During the day, you might say, “I know you’ve been getting out of bed to stay up and play, but that’s actually not helping you get the rest you need.
 Tonight, we’ll make sure that you stay in bed so you can get enough sleep.”

-You can also teach him what to do if he wakes up in the middle of the night.
-Sometimes, we assume that kids should know what to do.
-You might say, “If you wake up in the middle of the night, you can hug your pillow, pull your blanket up to your neck, and keep your eyes closed.
+Sometimes, we assume that kids should know what to do, but that’s not always the case.
+Teach him what to do if he wakes up in the middle of the night: “If you wake up in the middle of the night, you can hug your pillow, pull your blanket up to your neck, and keep your eyes closed.
 Soon, you’ll fall back asleep.”

 Free resource: Want to learn several parenting tips you can apply right away?
 Join my newsletter and grab the bonus chapter of Parenting with Purpose—at no cost to you.
 As one parent said: